-The Sacred Conspiracy: The Internal Papers of the Secret Society of Acephale and Lecturers to the College of Sociology, by Georges Batilles, edited by Marina Galletti and Alastair Brotchie
+The Sacred Conspiracy: The Internal Papers of the Secret Society of Acephale and Lectures to the College of Sociology, by Georges Bataille, edited by Marina Galletti and Alastair Brotchie

 Atlas Press, 9781900565950, 480 pp., 2018

 It’s March 1937, and in the Forest of Marly near Paris, where a group of initiates meet under cover of darkness beneath a lightning-struck oak.
 These are the members of Acéphale, a secret society whose tight-lipped participants left scant clues as to what this whole clandestine affair was about — until now.
 Chief amongst them, and founder of the society, was Georges Bataille, philosophical theorist, novelist, anthropologist and, so it has been imputed, pornographer.
 Although Bataille has been described as “a vital figure in modern European thought,” he remains less well known than some of his illustrious contemporaries (and occasional adversaries) such as André Breton or Jean-Paul Sartre.1 To study Bataille’s work is to come up against uncompromisingly bold and transgressive concepts that can often seem bleak and disturbing, whilst at the same time revelatory.
 Bataille not only peers into the abyss of human experience, but readily plunges down into its murkiest recesses.